aws-ia/terraform-cloudera-cdp/README.md

 ### Configure local prerequisites

 1. You will need to configure your AWS credentials locally so that Terraform can find them.
 Examples are shown in  [Build Infrastructure | Terraform | HashiCorp Developer](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/aws-build) on how to configure the required environment variables.
-2. If you have not yet configured your ~/.cdp/credentials file, follow the steps for [Generating an API access key](https://docs.cloudera.com/cdp-public-cloud/cloud/cli/topics/mc-cli-generating-an-api-access-key.html)
+2. If you have not yet configured your `~/.cdp/credentials file`, follow the steps for [Generating an API access key](https://docs.cloudera.com/cdp-public-cloud/cloud/cli/topics/mc-cli-generating-an-api-access-key.html)
 3. To install Terraform follow the official  [Install Terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli) guide from Hashicorp.

 ### Create infrastructure